 Think meal prep is expensive?
 Think again.
 These budget-friendly recipes prove you can eat healthy, save money, and never settle for bland.

-Getting started with Budget Meal Prep For Beginners
+Getting Started With Budget Meal Prep for Beginners

 Let’s be real, groceries aren’t getting any cheaper.
 And between $8 smoothies and $14 grain bowls, trying to eat healthy can feel like burning cash with a fork and knife.